 Acrylic, Oil, Ink on Canvas

-Dariusz Labuzek’s primitive style paintings are inherently figurative, yet their naive imagery is predominantly design orientated, has an illustrative quality that is founded on an abstract painterly aesthetic.
-This juxtaposition of abstraction and design is what makes his pictures so compelling, his figures created as vessels to be filled by textures, colors, and ideas, beautiful compositions that conspire to feed our desire for aesthetically beautiful objects.
+Dariusz Labuzek’s primitive-style paintings are inherently figurative.
+Yet, their naive imagery is predominantly stylized and has an illustrative quality that is founded on an abstract painterly aesthetic.
+The juxtaposition of abstraction and figuration, and the fusion of mixed media, gestures, and symbols, make his work compelling.
+His figures were created as vessels to be filled with textures, colors, and ideas, captivating compositions that conspire to feed our curiosity and imagination.

-Feeding of a very sculptural sensibility – possibly informed by his training as an architect and film maker – Labuzek repeats the same motifs in his paintings, yet each picture is utterly different, his starting point the relationship between painterly concepts such as texture, color, line, and form; this play on ideas gives him space to explore how we see a painting, the depth and nuance of material as well as the potential it has to manipulate how we view the picture plane.
-Some of his figures look like copper or collage-like cut outs, the rest more illustrative in nature.
+Feeding a sculptural sensibility – possibly informed by his training as an architect and filmmaker – Labuzek repeats the same motifs in his paintings, yet each painting is utterly different.
+His starting point is the relationship between painterly concepts such as texture, color, line, and form; this play on ideas gives him space to explore how we see a painting, the depth, and nuance of material, as well as the potential it has to manipulate how we view the picture plane.
+Some of his figures look like copper or collage-like cutouts, the rest more illustrative in nature.

 Dariusz was born in Poland and studied architecture at the Institute of Technology in Cracow.
 He immigrated to the United States in 1990 and attended a film and theater program at Humboldt State University in California.
-In 1992 he moved to Chicago where he continued painting and developing his unique style of figurative expression.
-Saatchi Art featured Darius as an exceptional emerging artist in 2015.
+In 1992 he moved to Chicago, where he continued painting and developing his unique style of figurative expression.
 In 2016 he relocated to San Francisco Bay Area.
-Dariusz has been exhibiting for several years in variety exhibitions.
-His work is collected nation wide and across the world extensively.
+Dariusz has exhibited for over two decades in various exhibitions, including galleries.
+His work is collected extensively across the world.

-Dariusz describes his process as letting himself being carried away without resistance in the direction indicated by the hand of intuitive lines, color, and form.
-His stimulating expression of the environment brings each viewer into effervescent, playful, and exciting world full of organic forms and shapes.
+My process is about letting myself be carried away without resistance in the direction indicated by the hand of intuitive lines, color, and form.
+My expression of the environment brings each viewer into an effervescent, playful, and exciting world full of organic forms and shapes.
 Each piece might be a peculiar exploration of botanical, animal, and human shapes.

-Somewhat the combination of illustrative and abstract styles gives his work a dreamy quality that transports the imagination into a whole other world that is waiting to be discovered.
-Working primarily with acrylic, Dariusz emphasizes imaginative organic shapes composed with unique dexterity.
-These qualities, along with the creative contrast of muted and vibrant colors, make his work resonate emotionally.
+Somewhat the combination of illustrative and abstract styles gives my work a dreamy quality that transports the imagination into a whole other world that is waiting to be discovered.
+Working primarily with acrylic, I emphasize imaginative organic shapes composed with unique dexterity.
+These qualities, along with the creative contrast of muted and vibrant colors, make my work resonate emotionally.